wordofwarning/wordofwarning.org/current/2023-worksahead/williams/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<span style='font-variant: small-caps'>→ [artist](/current/2023-worksahead/williams/#artist) · [quotes](/current/2023-worksahead/williams/#quotes) · [ticketing](/current/2023-worksahead/williams/#ticketing) · [access](/current/2023-worksahead/williams/#access) · [about](/current/2023-worksahead/williams/#about) · [credits](/current/2023-worksahead/williams/#credits) · [websites](/current/2023-worksahead/williams/#websites)</span><br><small>Updated 21 Apr 2023</small>
+<span style='font-variant: small-caps'>→ [artist](/current/2023-worksahead/williams/#artist) · [ticketing](/current/2023-worksahead/williams/#ticketing) · [access](/current/2023-worksahead/williams/#access) · [about](/current/2023-worksahead/williams/#about) · [credits](/current/2023-worksahead/williams/#credits) · [websites](/current/2023-worksahead/williams/#websites)</span><br><small>Updated 24 Apr 2023</small>

 *Presented by* Word of Warning + Contact *in* [Works Ahead 2023](/current/2023-worksahead)

 *"Brilliant, Black, and Manc" — born in 1810, <a href="https://en.wikipedia.org/wiki/Pablo_Fanque" target="_blank">Pablo Fanque</a> was the first Black circus owner in Britain.
 Come & delight in tales of Pablo's Fantastic Fair as I channel his story to explore my own journey to being brilliant, Black & Manc.*

-**PLUS longer audience friendly description of the work<br>Overall 100-150 wds**
+An exploration of belonging and Black identity in the diaspora.
+Jade responds to the question "No, where are you really from?" and unapologetically provides you with the answer.
+So, roll up to the fair and enjoy the show.

 #### Artist
-Jade is a Black, Queer, multi-disciplinary artist from Manchester working in dance, poetry, writing, performance, and creative facilitation.
+Jade is a Black, Queer, multi-disciplinary artist and experienced teacher from Manchester working in dance, poetry, writing, performance, and creative facilitation.
+She has worked closely with Community Arts North West, Curious Minds, and DIY Theatre on projects for young people in Greater Manchester.

-**Overall 100-150 wds - pick out what is interesting to an audience about you and your career to date.
-Eg<br>A. brief artist statement about approach/interest area/methodolgy<br>B. Past work<br>C. it's fine to mention previous commissions and collaborations outside education, but maybe 1 or 2 most impressive**

-#### Quotes
->*(for example) Riveting, extraordinary, shocking…*<br>&nbsp;— Audience Feedback on *title of whatever piece of work it refers to*

-**Reviews or audience quotes are always really helpful**
+You are most likely to find her dancing in the streets of Manchester with her headphones on, connecting with her mind, body, and soul.
+Jade created *Dance or Die* to challenge herself and others to respond to music instinctively and connect with their inner creative spirit.

+Jade has previously been commissioned by Blaze Arts and Oldham Coliseum to explore forgotten Black British figures and honour their memory.
+She particularly celebrated Pablo Fanque and reignited his famous circus through the forms of movement, poetry, and spoken word performance.

 #### Ticketing
 Pay What You Decide: £15/£10/£5/£0<br>Book: <a href="https://contactmcr.com/book-online/310558" target="_blank">Thursday</a>/<a href="https://contactmcr.com/book-online/310559" target="_blank">Friday</a> via <a href="https://contactmcr.com/shows/works-ahead-2023" target="_blank">Contact</a> or call 0161 274 0600